 Why the N95 mask shortage is more complicated than “there aren’t enough masks” — and why it’s OK to buy N95 masks to protect yourself and others

 Many Pandemic Pal customers are people with disabilities and chronic illnesses, those who would be at risk of life-threatening complications if they become infected with COVID-19, flu, or a variety of other communicable diseases.
 We want our customers and visitors to understand this situation so they can make the right decision for their circumstances.
-So here is our attempt to make the complex N95 mask shortage as understandable as possible.
+So here is our attempt to make the history of the N95 mask shortage as understandable as possible.

 - Is there an N95 mask shortage?

 - What about medical facilities that can’t afford PPE?